 However, it’s worth noting that some species prefer living solitary lives.
 For the most part, these three-letter animals eat fruit, nectar, small animals, insects, and even pollen.

-Among animals with cool three-letter words are the emu.
+Among animals with cool three-letter words is the emu.
 Emus come second after ostrich in terms of large bird species in the world.

 Today, there are more than 725,000 that live out in the wild.
 Though they are found in numerous zoos globally, they originate in Australia.